Table of Contents

 Gender segregation is the separation of people according to the social constructions of gender.

 Race and Ethnicity

 Race is a socially defined category that is based on physical differences between groups of people.
-The racial formation theory looks at race as a socially constructed identity, where the content and importance of racial categories are determined by: social, economic and political factors.
-Many times the racial difference may be perceived or based from a historical perspective (i.e. color of your skin vs. color of your hair or eyes).
+The racial formation theory looks at race as a socially constructed identity, where the content and importance of racial categories are determined by social, economic and political factors.
+Many times the racial difference may be perceived or based from a historical perspective (i.e. the color of your skin vs. color of your hair or eyes).

 Ethnicity is a category of people who identify with each other based on cultural differences: